 - Emotivism: the view, defended by A.J.
-Ayer and C. L. Stevenson (1908 - 1979) among others, that ethical sentences serve merely to express emotions of approval or disapproval, and ethical judgements are primarily expressions of one's own attitude, although to some extent they are also imperatives meant to influence or change the attitudes and actions of other listeners.
+Ayer and C. L. Stevenson (1908 - 1979) among others, that ethical sentences serve merely to express emotions of approval or disapproval, and ethical judgments are primarily expressions of one's own attitude, although to some extent they are also imperatives meant to influence or change the attitudes and actions of other listeners.

 - Prescriptivism (or Universal Prescriptivism): the view, propounded by R.M.
 Hare (1919 - 2002), that moral statements function as imperatives which are universalizable (i.e. applicable to everyone in similar circumstances) e.g. "Killing is wrong" really means "Do not kill!"

 - Expressivism: the view that the primary function of moral sentences is not to assert any matter of fact, but rather to express an evaluative attitude toward an object of evaluation.
 Therefore, because the function of moral language is non-descriptive, moral sentences do not have any truth conditions.

 - Quasi-Realism: the view, developed from Expressivism and defended by Simon Blackburn (1944 - ), that ethical statements behave linguistically like factual claims, and can be appropriately called "true" or "false" even though there are no ethical facts for them to correspond to.
 Blackburn argues that ethics cannot be entirely realist, for this would not allow for phenomena such as the gradual development of ethical positions over time or in differing cultural traditions.